chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 ### Jinja Engine
 [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) is a Python template engine that has these capabilities and more.
 The full Jinja template language is quite extensive, but we will only make use of conditional includes and variables.

-Hopefully by limiting ourselves it will make the concepts easier to follow.
+Hopefully, by limiting ourselves, it will make the concepts easier to follow.

 Specifically, our Jinja template will: